-14 Sunday Dinner Recipes to Make Grandma Proud
+14 Sunday Dinner Recipe Ideas to Make Grandma Proud

 Sitting down to enjoy dinner as a family on a regular basis can be tough today.
 Between work, extracurricular activities, and shuttling the kids around, our main concern with dinner is that it’s fast and at least somewhat nutritious.
 There are countless recipes out there that cater to a busy schedule, like hasty sheet-pan dinners and soba noodle dishes you can whip up in a snap.
 But, every once in a while, it’s nice to step it up and create a wholesome meal that is both comforting and nostalgic — like that shepherd’s pie Grandma used to make.
 Look to these 14 Sunday dinner recipes to make it happen.

 1. Extra Cheesy Classic Lasagna: A traditional cheesy lasagna can never disappoint.
 Complete with homemade noodles and homemade sauce, this will taste just like nonna’s lasagna. (via Half Baked Harvest)

 2. Parmesan Crusted Garlic Butter Roasted Chicken: Thanks to the hot counter at the supermarket, bringing a full-roasted chicken to your dinner table isn’t out of the question.
 But making it yourself at home can be rewarding, and this recipe makes it oh-so worth the effort. (via Little Kitchen Big World)

 3. Filipino Chicken Adobo: This saucy and garlicky chicken is what dreams are made of.
 In just 30 minutes, you’re rewarded with chicken so tender, it falls straight off the bone. (via The Endless Meal)